 The magnetic stripe on credit cards isn’t going away anytime soon.
 The plan in the U.S. is to add embedded computer chips known as EMV that store customer data in a way that’s harder to get at.
 Starting in October 2015, any bank that issues anything other than the new chip cards or any retailer who uses older technology will be liable for any fraud that occurs with them.
-As of March 2014, by some estimates only 2 percent of the nation’s more than 1 billion credit and debit cards that are due for the conversion had the chip system.
+At the end of 2014, only about a third of U.S. cash registers had been converted to EMV, a figure expected to rise to half by the end of 2015.
+Only about 10 percent of the nation’s 1.2 billion credit and debit cards had the chip system.
 That compares with 82 percent of cards in most of Europe, 17 percent in Asia, 39 percent in Africa and 54 percent in a region covering Canada, Latin America and the Caribbean.
-Only about a fifth of U.S. cash registers have been converted to EMV.
 The cost to banks and stores of just changing the plastic and hardware is estimated at up to $11 billion.
-Meanwhile, Visa and MasterCard are jousting over whether chip cards should require customers to enter a PIN or their signature.
+Meanwhile, a fight is brewing between banks and retailers over whether chip cards should require customers to enter a PIN or their signature.
 Using a PIN makes fraud less likely if cards are lost or stolen, but makes transactions slower — and gives consumers one more thing to forget.
 However hard and costly the changeover is, news of security breaches at banks and retailers, including JPMorgan Chase and Home Depot, is likely to keep the pressure on to keep moving.

 The payments industry in the U.S. has relied far more on self-regulation than in Europe.
 That seemed like a good thing when American companies were pioneering the credit-card economy.
-But in the wake of the breach at Target and smaller cases of fraud at Neiman Marcus and Michaels Stores, President Barack Obama and some lawmakers have called for national standards for database security and requirements for notifying customers when breaches occur.
-Fear of government regulation is part of the reason banks and merchants are speeding up adoption of chip technology.
+But in the wake of well-publicized breaches, President Barack Obama and some lawmakers have called for national standards for database security and requirements for notifying customers when breaches occur.
+Obama also ordered that government cards used for a variety of benefits including Social Security use chip cards — with pins.
+Mandates like that and fear of government regulation is part of the reason banks and merchants are speeding up adoption of chip technology.
 Yet even when chip cards become common in the U.S. — which could take years — the battle with hackers is bound to continue.
-In the wings, companies are working on new technologies for the mobile-payment market, which is expected to more than quadruple to about $90 billion by 2017.
+In the wings, companies are working on new technologies for the mobile-payment market, which is expected to nearly triple, from $52 billion in 2014 to about $142 billion by 2019, as consumers start using new technologies like Apple Pay.
 They’re developing new standards to make online and mobile payments safer and implementing swipeless smartphone transactions that will also depend on EMV chips.
 But that fight isn’t just about security — retailers and tech companies are hoping to win more control over the payment process as customers shift from cash and plastic to mobile devices.

 The Reference Shelf